Long-form-AI-video-generation/script-parser-custom-node/README.md

 #  ComfyUI Script-to-Video Suite

-> Transform PDF scripts into AI-ready video generation prompts through an intelligent three-stage pipeline
+> Transform PDF scripts into AI-ready video generation prompts through an intelligent  pipeline.

-A powerful ComfyUI custom node suite that converts long-form PDF scripts into structured storyboards and detailed video generation prompts using AI-powered parsing and scene breakdown.
+A  ComfyUI custom node suite that converts long-form PDF scripts into structured storyboards and detailed video generation prompts using AI-powered parsing and scene breakdown.

 ---